madhukundala/SpringBoot_JWT_Docker/README.md

-SpringBoot_JWT_Docker
+Application SpringBoot_JWT_Docker

-Currently uses h2 DB
+Currently we uses h2 DB
 to configure ur owm mysql db , can change the configurations in properties file and to deploy in docker , can use the docker script where it will be deployed in the docker container .